project-fondue/python-yql/python-yql/docs/source/usage.rst

     y3.execute(query, token=access_token)

+.. currentmodule:: yql.ThreeLegged

-In the example above the first call made uses the method ``get_auth_url_and_token``.
+In the example above the first call made uses the method :meth:`get_token_and_auth_url`.
 This returns a tuple containing the request token and an authentication url.
 It's up to the implentation to then send or prompt the user to visit that authenication url in order to login to Yahoo.

-If a callback was specified in the ``get_auth_url_and_token`` method then your user will be sent to that url when they login.
+If a callback was specified in the :meth:`get_token_and_auth_url` method then your user will be sent to that url when they login.
 The url will automatically be sent the "verifier" string to use in the "get_access_token" method.

 If no callback was specified or was explcitly marked as 'oob' (the default value) then the user will be shown a verfier code which they will have to provide to your application.

-The next call, ``get_access_token`` requires the request token and verifier to be sent in order to provide the token that can be used to make authenicated requests.
+The next call, :meth:`get_access_token` requires the request token and verifier to be sent in order to provide the token that can be used to make authenicated requests.

 Once you have got the ``access_token`` it should be used to execute the query.

 The Token can be re-used for subsequent requests but after an hour it will expire and will need to be refreshed.

-The ``refresh_token()`` method can be used to request a new token using the expired token.
+The :meth:`refresh_token` method can be used to request a new token using the expired token.

 Using Storage Classes
 =====================

-``yql.storage`` provides a basic way to store Tokens on the filesystem to make it easier to re-use access_tokens in YQL queries.
+:mod:`yql.storage` provides a basic way to store Tokens on the filesystem to make it easier to re-use access_tokens in YQL queries.

 Here's an example: